Table of Contents

 The year ahead will be a challenging one for Canadians, as the COVID-19 pandemic continues to run its course, economic activity ramps up, and new social and cultural routines take root.
 Science will be an essential contributor to the solutions, and the OCSA will ensure that the best scientific knowledge is available to Canadians as we chart our course for the future.

-Departments and Agencies Implementing a Policy on Scientific Integrity
+Appendix A: Departments and Agencies Implementing a Policy on Scientific Integrity

 The Model Policy on Scientific Integrity was targeted to the following 25 federal departments and agencies, whose staff includes at least 10 staff members engaged in scientific research and development activities.